Skip to main content

 CI / Scripting

-In non-interactive environments, PraisonAI exits with code 1 and writes to stderr:
+In non-interactive environments with no credentials and no reachable local endpoint, PraisonAI exits with code 1 and writes to stderr:

 GitHub Actions example

-Setting any of the 6 detected env vars silences the check completely — no code changes needed.
+Setting any of the detected cloud provider env vars silences the check completely — no code changes needed.

 Skipping the Prompt